Chalarangelo/mini.css/docs/v2/DEVLOG.md

 ## 20170108

-- Added `$include-footer-bottom` flag, coded the necessary parts for absolute-bottom-aligned `footer` elements.
+- Added `$include-footer-bottom` flag, coded the necessary parts for absolute-bottom-aligned `footer` elements. - Resolved #42
-- *TODO* Update all pages to use the new `footer` absolute-alignment.
+- Updated all pages to use the new `footer` absolute-alignment.
 Should solve some issues on different devices.